Friend Believes Laundries Told Cops Where To Find Son In Exchange For Immunity, New Report Says

 A longtime friend of Brian Laundrie believes the late 23-year-old's parents may have exchanged information with law enforcement about his whereabouts for immunity, according to a report from The Sun.

-The news outlet reported on Sunday, Oct.
-31, that an unnamed friend of Laundrie's said they believe Laundrie's parents struck a deal with either the Florida district attorney or the FBI to prevent being charged with "harboring, assisting, or whatever it might be."
+An unnamed friend of Laundrie's said they believe Laundrie's parents struck a deal with either the Florida district attorney or the FBI to prevent being charged with "harboring, assisting, or whatever it might be," the outlet said Sunday.

-The anonymous source said they got the information from a close friend of Laundrie's parents, The Sun reported.
+The anonymous source said they got the information from a close friend of Laundrie's parents, The Sun reports.

 Laundrie's remains were found last week at a Florida nature reserve where law enforcement had been searching for him since his parents reported on Friday, Sept.
 17, that they hadn't seen their son in days.